Of course, you can, can’t you?

-Well it all depends what you mean by a regression test suite.
-With a moment’s reflection you will find there is a significant gap between what the business wants from such a test and what a coded test automation tool can actually deliver.
+Well, it all depends on what you mean by a regression test suite.
+With a moment’s reflection, you will find there is a significant gap between what the business wants from such a test and what a coded test automation tool can actually deliver.

 Let’s have a look at the gap.

 The business needs to mitigate risk.
 When a key application is updated, the business needs to know that the changes have been properly tested but that is not the purpose of a regression test.
 The regression test exists to ensure that aside from the changes, everything else still works as before.
 It is the corporate insurance policy.

 So to determine if your existing tool can achieve this we need to look in a little more detail.
 Let’s consider a simple scenario:

 A Customer Number if keyed on the first screen, and after clicking ‘Next’ on the following three screens, the Credit Limit is lifted from the final screen and compare to the expected value.

 In a coded automation tool this is easy-peasy lemon squeezy.

 But hold on a moment.
 What if screens 2, 3, and 4 were empty aside from the ‘Next’ button?
 I think we can agree that it would be a problem.
 But it wouldn’t be flagged by a coded regression tool.

 What is actually required is that every element on every screen is checked against a baseline and every unexpected difference is reported.

 Now trying asking your automation engineers to code that.